 Dr. Ruth Lacey provides chiropractic and photobiomodulation (laser) services to animals both large and small.
+No referal from your primary veterinarian is needed; Dr. Lacey is a licensed veterinarian.
 Other holistic services are planned to be added.
 Dr. Lacey has a special interest in cats and is in process of earning her Cat Friendly Veterinarian (CVF) certificate from the American Association of Feline Practitioners.
 Office visits or house calls are both offered.
 General medical or emergency services are not offered.
 Dr. Lacey also has a blog for holistic pet owners with a special focus on cats.

 Hi, there.
 I’m Ruth.
 I received my animal chiropractic training at Parker University in Dallas and am certified by the American Veterinary Chiropractic Association (AVCA).

 I was born and raised in Virginia and completed my undergraduate biology degree at Asbury University in Kentucky and my doctor of veterinary medicine degree at Tuskegee University College of Veterinary Medicine in Alabama.

 Prior to animal chiropractic, I have been in various fields of veterinary medicine.
 These include general practice, shelter medicine, low-cost wellness and vaccine clinics, and missions with Christian Veterinary Mission.